Children’s Health Policy Update: Fall 2019/Winter 2020

-As 2019 draws to a close, we’re sharing an update on policies and public programs that impact children’s health outcomes.
-We’ve included breastfeeding legislation passed over the summer, important legislation to watch in the coming months, and insights on vital public programs and funding needs for fiscal year 2020.
+As we dive in to 2020, we’re sharing an update on policies and public programs that impact children’s health outcomes.
+We’ve included, important legislation to watch in the coming months, and a summary of vital public programs and funding included in FY2020 appropriations.
 By knowing what’s happened and what’s coming down the pike, children’s health advocates can work together to promote policies that help children and families achieve their optimal health and well-being.

 Fairness for Breastfeeding Mothers Act signed into law